DaveCaulfield/Zapp/README.md

 - Sound effects play when the user zaps the UFO.
 This feature indicates to the user that they have successfully zapped the UFO and their score has incremented.
 - A different sound effect plays if the user zaps an alien.
 This feature indicates to the user their score has decremented.
 - The sounds of arcade game music and various interactive sound effects enhance the experience for the user.
+- The user can easily mute the music from the game page.

 [Back to top](#zapp)